-- 27. In the event that the Mayor (or in their absence the Deputy Mayor) opposes a proposal, but a majority of the Cabinet is in agreement, the proposal shall be deemed to have been neither carried nor rejected.
-In these circumstances, a decision shall be deferred for a future meeting, to allow adequate time for the scope for consensus to be explored, after which time an alternative proposal may be brought forward for consideration, with voting as set out in paragraph 24. - 28.
+- 26. As an exception to the above, it is hereby agreed that any decision of the Combined Authority in respect of which the costs, risks, or financial detriments are to be borne solely or mainly by a single Constituent Authority, shall not be taken unless that Constituent Authority is part of the majority.7 - 27.
+Each member of Cabinet shall have one vote.
+The Chair shall not have a second or casting vote.
+If the vote is tied, it shall be deemed not to have been carried. - 28.
+In the event that the Mayor (or in their absence the Deputy Mayor) opposes a proposal, but a majority of the Cabinet is in agreement, the proposal shall be deemed to have been neither carried nor rejected.
+In these circumstances, a decision shall be deferred for a future meeting, to allow adequate time for the scope for consensus to be explored, after which time an alternative proposal may be brought forward for consideration, with voting as set out in paragraph 24. - 29.
 Where a vote is required, a vote will take place by a show of hands.
 If a Member requests, and the request is supported by two other Members, before any vote is taken, the voting on the question shall be recorded so as to show whether each Member present voted for or against the question or abstained from voting.
 A Member or Substitute Member may request that their vote be recorded in the minutes of the meeting.